zzonyo/trust-docs-test/source/index.html.md

 The frequently used Identities are listed below:

 * order-id: The unique identity for order.
 * client-order-id: The identity that defined by client.
 This id is included in order creation request, and will be returned as order-id.
 This id is valid within 24 hours.
+The allowed characters are letters (case sensitive), digit, underscore (_) and hyphen (-), no more than 64 chars.
 * match-id : The identity for order matching.
 * trade-id : The unique identity for the trade.